 Meetings Open to the Public.
 Whenever a quorum of the Pension Board meets, such meetings shall be open to the public pursuant to the requirements of the Colorado Public Meetings Act.

 Attendance.
-In order to properly fulfill the function of a Trustee, the attendance requirements of Title 32, C.R.S. for members of the NFPD Board shall apply to the Pension Board.
+To properly fulfill the function of a Trustee, the attendance requirements of Title 32, C.R.S. for members of the NFPD Board shall apply to the Pension Board.
 Any member who misses three (3) consecutive meetings of the Pension Board without an excused absence, shall be deemed inactive and shall no longer serve on the Pension Board.

 Calendar Year Defines Pension Year.
 For purposes of calculation of years of service and for election of Pension Board members elected by the eligible volunteers, a calendar year shall be adopted as a "year" as described in these Bylaws.